Scroll to navigation

 tee [file_name], \T [file_name]

-By using the --tee option when you invoke mysql, you can log statements and their output.
+By using the --tee option when you invoke mariadb, you can log statements and their output.
 All the data displayed on the screen is appended into a given file.
-This can be very useful for debugging purposes also. mysql flushes results to the file after each statement, just before it prints its next prompt.
+This can be very useful for debugging purposes also. mariadb flushes results to the file after each statement, just before it prints its next prompt.
 Tee functionality works only in interactive mode.

 You can enable this feature interactively with the tee command.
 Without a parameter, the previous file is used.
 The tee file can be disabled with the notee command.
 Executing tee again re-enables logging.